Battle of Rymnik

 The result was a crushing Russo-Austrian victory.
 Although this battle was fought in accordance with Suvorov's intentions, the Austrians made up the bulk of the victorious allied troops.
-According to Suvorov's plan, while the Russians executed their deep flanking attack on the Ottoman left wing, the Austrians bore the brunt of the Ottoman attack.
+According to Suvorov's plan, while the Russians executed their deep, complex flanking attack on the Ottoman left wing across broken ground, the Austrians bore the brunt of the Ottoman attack.
 Their force was almost surrounded on the left, but they held on, and with the help of Suvorov's reinforcements, they managed to throw the enemy back.
 Ultimately, the general attack on the main Ottoman foothold broke the army's spirit, and its defeat was completed in the subsequent pursuit.
 Thus the Ottomans were decisively defeated piecemeal.
 The battle is regarded as one of the most noteworthy feats of military history and one of Suvorov's greatest achievements.
+For this battle, he received the addition Rymniksky to his family name and the title of count.